lit777/BNPMediation/README.md

 library(BNPMediation)
 ```
 Before run the function:
-- fit the observed data models using DPdensity for both treatments.
+- fit the observed data models using DPdensity (from DPpackage) for both treatments.